Singida United F.C.: History

 In 2017 the club was promoted back to the Tanzanian Premier League and, the club managed to attract major sponsors.
 With SportPesa's entry into Tanzania, the club managed to get a sponsorship contract with the betting company, along with Puma Energy Tanzania.

-2018/19 season

 Singida finished the 2018/19 Tanzanian Premier League season in 13th place with 46 points and a record of 11 wins 13 draws and 14 defeats from 38 matches.
 They reached the Azam Sports Federation Cup Quarter Final, losing 2–0 to Lipuli FC.